By Technical Team, CheMost Additives | 13 min read | Last updated: 2025-08-08

 In lubricant additives, detergents play a double role:

-Detergents generally have a high alkalinity value, typically TBN 300/TBN 400 or higher, conventional detergents include calcium sulfonate and magnesium sulfonate.
+Detergents carry a high alkalinity value, typically TBN 300 or TBN 400.
+Conventional detergents include calcium sulfonate and magnesium sulfonate.

-Detergents are the main additives in engine oil.
-As the engine runs, the oil temperature rises, causing the lubricating oil to oxidize and increase in acidity.
-The alkalinity of detergents neutralizes this acidity, thereby maintaining the performance of the lubricating oil.
+As the engine runs, oil temperature rises, causing the lubricating oil to oxidize and increase in acidity.
+The alkalinity of detergents neutralizes this acidity, maintaining lubricant performance throughout the drain interval.

 3. Antioxidants